-in each case to determine whether the applicant presents the equivalent of the specific requirements which have previously been stated.
+The same scholastic standards for admission to graduate study apply to foreign students as to those whose study has been in schools in the United States; but, because of the wide divergence in foreign educational systems, it is necessary in each case to determine whether the applicant presents the equivalent of the specific requirements which have previously been stated.
 In determining the equivalence the following rules will be applied to applicants whose undergraduate work has been in foreign law rather than in the Anglo-American system.
 The applicant will be deemed to have the equivalent of the scholastic requirements for admission to a master's degree program if (a) the applicant has completed the formal education required for a license to practice law in the country in which the undergraduate law studies were pursued, (b) scholarship in law school has been superior, and (c) the applicant is capable of carrying on graduate work in this Law School as demonstrated by such further evidence as the admitting officer may require.
 Practical experience in a law-related career is also given weight in making admission decisions.

 Foreign candidates should consult the following portions of the Bulletin for additional information: Curriculum for Students from Civil Law Countries, page 63; degree requirements M.C.L., page 66; International Center, page 83; and financial aid, page 94.
-Foreign students are advised to read the health insurance information under Fees and Expenses on page 93.
+Foreign students are advised to read the health insurance information under Fees and Expenses on page 87.